-- The CT technologist will help you get into position on the CT table.
-The technologist will use pillows to help you stay in the correct position during the scan.
-The table will move into the CT scanner. - The technologist will then leave the room.
+• The technologist will help you get into position on the CT table.
+We will place pillows to help you hold the correct position during the scan.
+The table will move into the CT scanner.

+- The technologist will then leave the room.
 You will be alone in the room during the scan.
-The technologist can see, hear, and speak with you through an intercom at all times. - You will lie still while the table moves into the center of the scanner.
-You will also need to hold still when the scans are being done.
-Holding still during the scan results in the best CT pictures.

-- For the first few scans, the table will move quickly through the scanner.
+The technologist can see, hear, and speak with you through an intercom at all times. - You must lie still while the table moves into the center of the scanner.
+You must also hold still when the scans are being done.
+Holding still during the scan results in the best CT pictures. - For the first few scans, the table will move quickly through the scanner.
 These first scans make sure we have the right starting position.
-During the rest of the scans, the table moves more slowly through the scanner. - If you are having IV contrast, it will be given to you at this time. - An abdominal CT scan usually takes 5 to 30 minutes.
-When the scan is over, we may ask you to wait while we check the images to find out if more scans are needed.
+For the rest of the scans, the table moves more slowly. - If you are having IV contrast, it will be given to you at this time. - A CT abdominal scan usually takes 5 to 30 minutes.
+When the scan is over, we may ask you to wait while we check the images.
+If needed, we may take more scans.